joshglenen/Talking-Clock/README.md

 # Talking-Clock
-Basic c# application using OneClick Installer
+C# application using OneClick Installer

+Install (Windows only): download as zip, extract, run setup, delete zip and extracted folder
+Uninstall: uninstall using control panel

 To customize: